dmvelasco/ABC_project/README.md

 Filler script to rename files from stdout to sam due to accidental oversight not directing stdout to file.

 ##### samstat.sh
-Script to evaluate SAM and or BAM files.
+Evaluate SAM and or BAM files.
 In this case original BWA-mem read mapping and samtools phased BAM files, including chimeric reads.
-(It can evaluate FASTA and FASTQ, but not if they are gzipped - produces segmentation fault.)
+(It can evaluate FASTA and FASTQ, but not if they are gzipped - produces segmentation fault - use FastQC.)

+##### scythe.sh
+Trim adapter sequence from FASTQ reads.
+(Need to include lines to gzip output files and remove non-gzipped output.)

+##### sickle.sh
+Trim low quality bases from adapter-trimmed FASTQ reads, gzip output files, and remove non-gzipped output.